Introduction

 Aromatherapy is stronger when combined with basic self-care.

-This is where many people make a mistake.
+This area is where many people make a mistake.

 They buy oil.

-But they ignore sleep, water, food, and breathing.
+But they can ignore sleep, water, food, and breathing.

 Here are helpful home remedies: